 If you're searching for sartorial enlightenment, stop by Husbands boutique, named after John Cassavetes.
 This boutique is the very definition of style.
 Founded by Nicolas Gabard, it blends the charm of classic tailoring with casual staple pieces to suit a contemporary sensibility.
 Spread across two floors, the store is decorated with vinyl records from Roxy Music, Joy Division, The Smiths, and the bedroom encounter in Kubrick's 2001: A Space Odyssey.

 The Palais Royal is a short stroll from the Louvre.
 Its peaceful, enclosed lush garden is surrounded by classic 17th-century buildings, cloister-like arcades, and contemporary boutiques, making it a favorite with the locals of the 1st arrondissement.
-Make like a local and bike through the tree-lined walkways of the Palais Royal to view France's most iconic Baroque architecture, then drop in at Rick Owens, Pierre Hardy, or the newly opened Rianna+Nina boutique.
+Make like a local and bike through the tree-lined walkways of the Palais Royal to view France's most iconic Baroque architecture, then drop in at Rick Owens, Pierre Hardy, or the Rianna+Nina boutique.

 Tucked away on a serene street in Les Invalides, Paris, lies a culinary gem of two Michelin-starred Restaurant David Toutain.
 Renowned chef David Toutain, celebrated for his stints at illustrious dining establishments, brings a fusion of culinary trends to this tranquil enclave.
 Within a sleek, loft-style setting, he creates ambitious cuisine d'auteur, showcasing contemporary flavors with finesse—a delicate touch focusing on vegetables and a refined aesthetic sensibility.
 Photo credit: Restaurant David Toutain.